zibonbadi/liquidms/README.md

 file `config.yaml` defines the fields `fetchmode` with possible values of `fetch` and `snitch` as well as the collection `snitch`.
-When set to *fetch*, the fetch scripts `fetch.php` and `liquidanacron.php` will attempt to provide automatically generated SQL queries to the configured odbc connection, as if these were to be used for a self hosted node setup.
+When set to *fetch*, the fetch scripts `fetch.php` and `liquidanacron.php` will attempt to provide automatically generated SQL queries to the configured ODBC connection, as if these were to be used for a self hosted node setup.
 When set to *snitch*, these scripts will instead attempt to supply their data to all peers specified in the *snitch* collection of the configuration file.